maryam-bala/maryam-bala.github.io/_pages/about.md

 Hi, I'm Maryam — a PhD student at the [SUSTAI Centre for Doctoral Training](https://www.southampton.ac.uk/sustai), University of Southampton, where I work at the intersection of Artificial Intelligence and Sustainability.

-My research focuses on developing a **Decision Support Toolkit for Shared Energy Systems**, designing AI-based tools that help organisations make smarter, data-driven decisions about energy use across groups of buildings.
+My research focuses on developing a Decision Support Toolkit for Shared Energy Systems, designing AI-based tools that help organisations make smarter, data-driven decisions about energy use across groups of buildings.

 ## Research interests